 People with schizophrenia can take an active role in managing their own illness.
 Once patients learn basic facts about schizophrenia and its treatment, they can make informed decisions about their care.
 If they know how to watch for the early warning signs of relapse and make a plan to respond, patients can learn to prevent relapses.
 Patients can also use coping skills to deal with persistent symptoms.

 Integrated treatment for co-occurring substance abuse

 Substance abuse is the most common co-occurring disorder in people with schizophrenia.
-But ordinary substance abuse treatment programs usually do not address this population's special needs.
+Many substance abuse treatment programs, however, do not usually address the specific needs of people with schizophrenia.
 When schizophrenia treatment programs and drug treatment programs are used together, patients get better results.

 Rehabilitation includes a wide array of non-medical interventions emphasizing social and vocational training to help patients and former patients overcome difficulties.
 Because schizophrenia usually develops in people during the critical career-forming years of life (ages 18 to 35), and because the disease makes normal thinking and functioning difficult, most patients do not receive training in the skills needed for a job.
 Rehabilitation programs work well when they include both job training and specific therapy designed to improve cognitive or thinking skills.
 Programs may include vocational counseling, job training, problem-solving, money management skills, use of public transportation, and social skills training.
 Programs like this help patients hold jobs, remember important details, and improve their functioning.